 The Company generates revenues from background screening and related compliance services delivered in online reports.
 Our customers place orders for our services and reports either individually or through batch ordering.
 Each report is accounted for as a single order which is then typically consolidated and billed to our customers on a monthly basis.
-Approximately 27% and 29% of revenues for each of the three months ended March 31, 2023, and 2022, respectively, were generated from the Company's top 50 customers, which consist of large U.S. and multinational companies across diversified industries such as transportation, healthcare, technology, business and consumer services, financial services, manufacturing, education, retail and not-for-profit.
-None of the Company's customers individually accounted for greater than 3% of revenues for each of the three months ended March 31, 2023, and 2022, respectively.
+Approximately 25% and 26% of revenues for the three and six months ended June 30, 2023, respectively, and 29% of revenues for each of the three and six months ended June 30, 2022 were generated from the Company's top 50 customers, which consist of large U.S. and multinational companies across diversified industries such as transportation, healthcare, technology, business and consumer services, financial services, manufacturing, education, retail and not-for-profit.
+None of the Company's customers individually accounted for greater than 3% of revenues for each of the three and six months ended June 30, 2023, and 2022, respectively.
 Healthcare, technology, financial services, and transportation customers represent the largest contributors to revenues.
-Revenues for the three months ended March 31, 2023, from these customers decreased 15% from the prior year period, led by reductions in order volumes from technology companies.
+Revenues from these customers for the three and six months ended June 30, 2023, decreased 16% from the prior year periods, led by reductions in order volumes from technology companies.